Where to dine out with a view in Brisbane

 One of Kangaroo Point’s best-kept secrets, Medley Café & Restaurant fronts the river on the quieter side of the point.
-Pull up a chair on the expansive deck to eat around the world with its exotic lunch menu that includes a Fijian cassava curry, Indonesian bebek betutu, South African lamb sosatie and more.
+Pull up a chair on the expansive deck to eat around the world with its exotic lunch menu.
 Medley is also open for breakfast and dinner.

 Another little-known patch of Brisbane, this cafe sits next to the tiny Northside river beach (where you can rent a kayak for pre or post-lunch paddle).
 It serves breakfast and lunch.